ChallengeSY/nebunoid/editor.md

 * Invisible (128): The level is invisible, flashing only when a block is hit
 * Hyper Speed (256): Balls move 50% faster
 * Boss Battle (512): Duke it out against a boss whose attacks can damage and destroy your paddle.
 Negates Breakable Ceiling
-* Horitonzal Rotation (1024): Non-invincible blocks rotate horizontally across the board, wrapping as necessary.
+* Horizontal Rotation (1024): Non-invincible blocks rotate horizontally across the board, wrapping as necessary.
 Overrides Cavity and Fusion Brushes
 * Fusion Brushes (2048): Blocks of the same "brush" fuse together to form bigger blocks
 * Shrink Ceiling (4096): Paddle shrinks the first time a ball hits the ceiling on each life
 * Breakable Ceiling (8192): Blocks respawn by brush indefinitely.
 Break and bypass the ceiling to clear the level instead.
 Negates Boss Battle